robfacella/GooDrive_DL/README.md

-(1 is a better idea for numerous reasons, but hey, we get it, this Repo is super saturated at MB)
+(1 is a better idea for numerous reasons, but hey, we get it, this Repo is super saturated at under 50 KiloBytes )